 The first First Lady of the United States of America, Martha Washington held a position that did not carry an actual official power and authority.
 In other words, the novelty of her position meant that she had to learn quickly and handle herself in a manner that did not make her or her husband look like European monarchs of the era.
-In spite of not having a sort of hard power, Martha proved herself vital in steering the affairs of the new nation, with many of her notable achievements coming behind the scenes.
+In spite of not having a sort of hard power, Martha proved herself vital in supporting President Washington in steering the affairs of the new nation, with many of her notable achievements coming behind the scenes.

 Major Achievements of Martha Washington